 Basic Professional Information

-I am a tenured Associate Professor of Mathematics at Gordon College, on Boston's
+I am Professor of Mathematics at Gordon College, on Boston's

 North Shore.
 I teach

 a variety of math courses running the gamut from

 I'm very involved with a number

 now to claim some expertise in that.

 now is in the mathematics of voting and choice,